MV Arctic Sea: Seizure and investigation

 According to the Russian defense minister, the hijackers approached the ship on 24 July on an inflatable boat with a purported engine problem, and were thus taken aboard by the crew.
 The alleged hijackers denied that any hijacking attempt took place, claiming to be environmentalists who were picked up by the ship after their boat had run out of fuel.
 Eleven crew members (the captain and several others remained on the ship) were returned to Moscow and held in isolation as witnesses that, quoting Alexander Bastrykin, First Deputy Prosecutor General of Russia, "need[ed] to be immediately interrogated."
 The Finnish National Bureau of Investigation was not supplied any information on why the crew was being held, and if they were suspected of any wrongdoing.
 The Russian Foreign Ministry announced that, when captured by the Russian warship, the captain initially claimed that the ship was North Korean, which was subsequently denied by Pyongyang.
 An attorney representing one of the alleged hijackers stated that it was the captain of the ship who prevented the men (purportedly stranded environmentalists) from disembarking the ship and who actually directed her towards the western coast of Africa.
-Nine of the eleven detained crewmen returned home to Arkhangelsk on 29 August; the remaining two ostensibly were released at a later date.
+Nine of the eleven detained crew members returned home to Arkhangelsk on 29 August; the remaining two ostensibly were released at a later date.
 In the meantime, the investigating authorities have placed a gag order on the crew, with a penalty of up to 7 years in prison.

 An initial search of the ship found no suspicious cargo, according to the Russian Foreign Ministry.
 Russian Foreign Minister Sergey Lavrov made a statement on 8 September, saying that nothing suspicious had been found on the Arctic Sea and that Maltese officials would be invited to take part in an inspection of the ship.
 The Times of Malta reported on 11 September that Maltese police officers and officials had been allowed to enter the ship.

 Conclusion of vessel-related events

 On 29 October 2009 the Russian Navy finally delivered the Arctic Sea to Malta where, after an inspection by Maltese authorities, it was allowed to enter harbour and was returned to its owner.
-The four crewmen, including the vessel's master, who had remained with the vessel after its seizure by the Russian Navy off the Cape Verde Islands, returned to Russia.
-Solchart flew a new crew to Valletta where they remanned the vessel.
+The four crew members, including the vessel's master, who had remained with the vessel after its seizure by the Russian Navy off the Cape Verde Islands, returned to Russia.
+Solchart flew a new crew into Valletta.
 Repairs were made during the week of 3 November and then the ship finally delivered its cargo of sawn lumber to Algeria.
 In March 2011 6 of the 8 alleged hijackers were sentenced to jail terms ranging from 7 to 12 years.
 One of the convicted men, Yevgeny Mironov, was sentenced to seven years of hard labor.